 Specific requirements for transparency and openness are detailed below (please use the navigation on the right of this page).

-- Single-blind peer review process, meaning that author names are available to the reviewer, but reviewers remain anonymous.
+- Double-blind peer review process, meaning that author names are available to the reviewer, but reviewers remain anonymous.

 - Non-blind peer-review, meaning that reviewers can sign their reviews.

 Open Peer Review